benhaub/ccsToCMake/README.md

 ### 2. Configure ccsProject.cmake to read your CCS project.

 Set SDK, SDK_LINK, CCS_PROJECT, CCS_PROJECT_LINK, and SYSCONFIG_TYPE appropriately.
-Their main purpose is to create a symbolic link to your CCS project and your SDK inside of your vscode project.
+Their main purpose is to create a symbolic link to your CCS project and your SDK inside of your project.

 ### 3. Configure toolchain.cmake paths